Mymonah/MyDataScience/PowerBI.md

 Stakeholders not only want you to create a colorful visual attractive report.
 They want answers.
 They want insights that can help them make smart decisions and get to the root of the issue.
 That’s why the thinking and problem-solving part is so important—it’s what gives your report real purpose.

+I work on developing a problem-solving mindset.
+As I solve more problems, my mind gets more analytical.